BESaw/sqliteflow.github.io/index.md

 *Remote Connect*
 ![Open Remote Database](macOS/RemoteConnect.png)

-**Other features**
+**Drag and Drop**

-- Drag drop to open databases.
+- Drag and drop to open databases and sql scripts.

-- Handle database file name or directory changes.<br/>
+**Handle Database File Name or Directory Changes**
-  This makes SQLiteFlow can work friendly with your SQLite database in iOS simulator.
+- This makes SQLiteFlow can work friendly with your SQLite databases in iOS simulator.

+**Attach Database**
-- Attach opened databases without any code.<br/>
+- Attach opened databases without any code.
 This is a very handy feature that could save lots of your time from writing ATTACH DATABASE commands.
-- Supports multiple windows.

 *Attach Opened Databases*
 ![UI - Attach Database](macOS/AttachDatabase.png)

+**Multiple windows**
+- Supports multiple windows when you work with SQLiteFlow.

 ## Release Notes
 [Release Notes](ReleaseNotes)